j323m13/c3rbytes/README.md

 ## configuration (after cloning the repo)
-- add extern libraries to java project
+- add extern libraries to java project:
+  - download JavaFX version for your system: https://gluonhq.com/products/javafx/
+  - libraries used for this project are to be find in /lib
 - add modules (refering to the externe libraries) to the java project.
 - build project
 - edit project configuration